tannerhelland/PhotoDemon-Docs/index.md

 # PhotoDemon User Manual

-[PhotoDemon](https://github.com/tannerhelland/PhotoDemon) is a portable photo editor.
+[PhotoDemon](https://github.com/tannerhelland/PhotoDemon) is a free, open-source, portable photo editor.
 You can download the program from [photodemon.org](http://photodemon.org) and its source code from [GitHub](https://github.com/tannerhelland/PhotoDemon).

 PhotoDemon is meant to be as intuitive as possible, but if this is your first time using photo editing software, some of its terminology and layout may be confusing.
 This manual is here to help.

 ## Sections

+1. Quick Start guide
+2. Download and extract the program
-1. Download and run PhotoDemon for the first time
+3. Running PhotoDemon for the first time
-2. Quick Start guide
-3. Main UI
+4. Main UI
    1. Toolbar (left panel)
       1. File tools
       2. Undo tools